oredotjs/oredotjs/README.md

 - 📝 I read books.
 I'm currently reading The Alchemist.
 - 🌱 I’m currently learning micro services and distributed system.
 - 👯 I’m looking to collaborate on **open source projects that contribute to the community growth**
-- 🤔 I’m looking for help with data struThe Lean Startupctures and algorithms

 ### Want to connect?